novanda1/change-default-user-wsl2/README.md

 rarely change default user are being struggle, but sometimes it will happen.

 ### Usage
-1. Clone this project on you machine
+1. Clone this project on your machine
 2. Change directory to this project
 3. Simply run ` ./set` or  ` ./set.ps1`